qwpto/JesseTradingViewLightReport/README.md

 The different panes can be resized by dragging them with the cursor.

-The generate function returns the relative location of the file.
+The generateReport function returns the relative location of the file.
 You can also find it inside where you're running the jesse strategy from there will be a folder called storage, inside that this plugin creates a folder called JesseTradingViewLightReport.
 Then each time you run a strategy with different parameters it will create a unique file called something like 77cbda27-6eec-48b6-90fb-621656d9e9d8.html

 So in this example it'll be:
 c:/whereveryourunjesse/storage/JesseTradingViewLightReport/77cbda27-6eec-48b6-90fb-621656d9e9d8.html